meiqua/video_robot_wifi_car/README.md

 # video_robot_wifi_car
 function:
-  get video from IP camera or webcam control wifi car to move find direction when move under vehicles by edge detection stitch images to generate a big picture of vehicle bottom(have not achieved yet)
+  get video from IP camera or webcam\n control wifi car to move\n find direction when move under vehicles by edge detection\n stitch images to generate a big picture of vehicle bottom(have not achieved yet)\n

 based on:
   opencv3 and qt5